Get E-Book

 }

-Mixed sync and async writes can surprise you:
+Mixed synchronous and asynchronous writes can also surprise you -

-process.stdout.write('C');On a TTY, A and C write synchronously, then the timer writes B, so output is ACB.
-On a pipe, A and C usually queue before the timer phase, so the output is still ACB.
-With enough data and backpressure, timing can become more visible, but JavaScript call order still determines queue order until you yield to the event loop.
+The output is usually ACB.
+The first and third writes happen before the timer runs.
+With enough data and backpressure, timing effects can become more visible, but JavaScript call order still determines the write queue until you yield to the event loop.

-console.log() can block because it writes to stdout, and stdout can be synchronous.
-Heavy terminal logging can dominate a benchmark.
-Pipe to /dev/null or redirect to a file when you want to measure application work without terminal write latency.
+console.log() can block because stdout can be synchronous.
+Heavy terminal logging can dominate benchmarks.
+Redirect to /dev/null or use a controlled output target when you want to measure the actual program work.

-There is a second benchmarking trap: redirecting stdout to a regular file can also be synchronous. /dev/null usually removes most cost because the kernel discards the bytes quickly.
-A real file on a slow device measures the filesystem too.
+Redirecting to a regular file can also be synchronous. /dev/null is usually cheap because the kernel discards the bytes quickly.
+A real file on a slow device measures filesystem speed too.

 process.exitCode = 1;

-// let the event loop drainSet the code, stop creating new work, and let the loop empty.
-That gives pipe-backed stdout and stderr a chance to flush before the process disappears.
+Then stop creating new work and let the event loop drain.
+That gives pipe-backed stdout and stderr a chance to flush.

-Standard streams look small from JavaScript, but they carry the process scope with them.
-The shell decides the descriptors, Node wraps them lazily, and libuv picks the handle type.
-Your code sees a stream, but the stream's behavior comes from that whole setup.
+Standard streams look small in JavaScript, but they carry process setup with them.
+The parent process decides the descriptors.
+Node wraps them lazily. libuv picks the handle type.
+Your code sees streams, and the behavior of those streams comes from the descriptor target behind them.